 Best Things to Do in Macon, Georgia

-A spring road trip brought my daughter, Taylor, and I to Macon, Georgia, just in time to enjoy the city’s International Cherry Blossom Festival.
+A spring road trip brought my daughter, Taylor, and I to Macon, Georgia, to enjoy the city’s International Cherry Blossom Festival.
 We enjoyed the sites and tastes of Georgia’s 7th largest city while imagining the grandiose lifestyles from days gone by.
-This is what the ladies of Wherever I May Roam Blog think are the best things to do in Macon, the city “where soul lives”.
+This is what we thought were the best things to do in Macon, the city “where soul lives”.

 Tour the Hay House